anindex/deepRL-projects/navigation/REPORT.md

 Due to stochasticity of the environment, sometime we can see many blue bananas surrounding the agent, it then oscillates in these situations.
 Overall, the mean testing score reaches the target of nearly 13 (12.51) over 100 episodes to solve this environment.

-![Testing score][img_training_result]
+![Testing score][img_testing_result]

 ## 4. Future works

-Finally, some of the improvements we can consider making in following updates to this post:
+Finally, some of the improvements we can consider making in following updates to this project:

 - Test DDPG agent in this environment to see the learning performance according to total episodes to solve the environment and maximum training score reached.